 ‘A Conversation with My Mother’ by Mary Branson, February 2018

-The piece includes sculpture and soundscape interviews with a diverse group of women who talk about relationships with their mothers.
+Set in the captivating space of the Swiss Church, Covent Garden, the piece included sculpture and soundscape interviews with a diverse group of women who talk about relationships with their mothers.

 ‘Homelos’ by Andy Palfreyman, November 2017, Zurich